-After a table of addresses is split into components using the Split Address Into Components geoprocessing tool, you may find that not all of the addresses in your table or feature classes were split in the manner you expected; for example, a unit number without a unit indicator might have been parsed into the StName field or a token in your input that you want broken into two separate tokens.
+After a table of addresses is split into components using the Split Address Into Components geoprocessing tool, you may find that not all of the addresses in your table or feature classes were split in the manner you expected; for example, a unit number without a unit indicator may have been parsed into the StName field or a token in your input that you want broken into two separate tokens.
 Inspecting your table may reveal the reason for an unexpected parse; for instance, your input may have a misspelling or a missing space.
-For cases such as these, you can review the results, make corrections in the pane and your table and generate or add to an existing Exceptions File for use when you use the Split Address Into Components geoprocessing tool in the future.
+For these cases, you can review the results, make corrections in the pane and your table, and generate or add to an existing exceptions file for use when you run the Split Address Into Components geoprocessing tool in the future.

 Complete the following steps to review addresses split into components by the Split Address Into Components geoprocessing tool using the Split Address Review pane:

 - In the Contents pane, right-click a table or layer that was created as output from the